Who says you have to slave over a hot stove every morning making delicious homemade oatmeal?

 Caring for a one-and-a-half-year-old child and working full time is hard work.
 Making meals, doing laundry (diapers and clothes), fishing dog food from my child’s mouth, and picking up the hundreds of toy cars is a full-time job in itself.
 The last thing I want to do is think too much about meal prep.

 A few years ago, I started experimenting with Overnight Oatmeal for a quick, grab and go breakfast.
-I was tired of dry breakfast bars and feeling way to guilty about my fast food indulgences.
+I was tired of dry breakfast bars and feeling way too guilty about my fast food indulgences.
 Looking to make a change in my morning breakfast routine, but still needing a quick fill me up, I decided to try a new twist on a classic favorite.
-Overnight Oatmeal with mix ins.
+Overnight Oatmeal with mix-ins.

 One of my favorite Overnight Oatmeal recipes is chocolate coconut.
 With any Overnight Oatmeal recipe I make, the ingredients below always remain the same.
 I start with equal parts of rolled oats (these are my favorite) and milk, then add sweeteners and yogurt, refrigerate for 24 hours and enjoy.